Buy a Voucher

 A highlight to many families adventures around Auckland.

-Looking for things to do while staying at your Parnell accommodation?
-One activity we always recommend to all our guests is a visit to the Auckland War Memorial Museum.
-Located just minutes from The Parnell Hotel and Conference Centre, the Museum is a great place to spend a few hours, marvel at some incredible creations and discover things you didn’t know about our special country.
+Looking for things to do in Auckland while staying at our Parnell hotel?
+Our accommodation near Auckland Domain is a short walk from the Auckland War Memorial Museum.
+The Museum is a great place to spend a few hours, marvel at some incredible exhibits and discover things you didn’t know about our special country.

 Permanent exhibitions are set over three levels and include the stories of our people, New Zealand’s natural environment and our country’s involvement in wars.
 The museum is also home to a valuable collection of Māori taonga which is displayed in the two main Māori galleries.

 There are three different places to eat within Auckland Museum and they truly have all bases covered.
 1929 Espresso Bar offers coffee, cold drinks and baked goods, while Tuitui Museum Bistro and Café is a popular place to sit and enjoy a meal or a cocktail.
-There is also the Kai Room within the South Atrium where you can bring, prepare and enjoy your own food using the communal seating and kitchen facilities.
+There is also the Kai Room within the South Atrium where you can bring your own food to prepare and enjoy using the communal seating and kitchen facilities.
+If you're strolling to or from the museum, you can also stop by some of the best places to eat in Parnell.

 Visiting the Auckland Museum is easily one of the best things to do in Parnell, so the fact that it’s within walking distance of The Parnell Hotel and Conference Centre is a great bonus for our guests.
 The Museum is located in the crater rim of the Auckland Domain, one of the city’s largest parks.
-It’s just a 15-minute walk or a 5-minute drive from our accommodation in central Parnell, and we are happy help you with maps, directions, bookings and more so you can get the most out of your visit.
+It’s just a 15-minute walk or a 5-minute drive from our accommodation near Auckland Domain, and we are happy to help you with maps, directions, bookings and more so you can get the most out of your visit.

 Posted by The Parnell Hotel on April 20, 2022